Helping millions of people navigate the world of technology.

 That’s it.
 Now, all you need to do is restart your Windows 11 laptop/PC to be welcomed by the old context menu.
 However, if you want to bring back the new context menu, just delete the InprocServer32 key from the registry editor.

-If the steps are too complicated for you to follow, move on to the next one.
+If the steps are too complicated to follow, move on to the next one.

 Step 2: Now, type or copy-paste the following command and hit Enter: